bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-05-oauth.md

 [RFC 6749](https://tools.ietf.org/html/rfc6749#section-10) discusses security considerations, recommendations, and requirements.
 The following are some requirements and recommendations applicable to apps:
 * Request access tokens with the minimal scope necessary.
 * Serve all redirect URIs over TLS.
-* Keep `access_token`s confidential in transit and storage.
+* Keep `access_tokens` confidential in transit and storage.
 * Do not transmit access tokens, refresh tokens, or client credentials in the clear.
 * Do not transmit authorization codes in the clear.
 * Educate end-users about the risks phishing attacks pose.
 * Provide mechanisms that make it easy for end-users to confirm the authenticity of your app.
 * Implement CSRF protection on redirect URI.

-For additional details, see [Security Considerations in RC 6749](https://tools.ietf.org/html/rfc6749#section-10).
+For additional details, see [Security Considerations in RC6749](https://tools.ietf.org/html/rfc6749#section-10).
 For a list of the top web application security risks and best practices for avoiding them, see [OWASP Top Ten](https://owasp.org/www-project-top-ten/).

 ## Next steps
 * [Handle load, uninstall, and remove user callbacks](/api-docs/apps/guide/callbacks)